 Add Screen or Bamboo to the Roof Posts

-Use the same bamboo-reed screen from the earlier step to cover up the one-by-four roof posts.
+Use the same bamboo-reed screen from the earlier step to cover up the 1-by-4 roof posts.
 Wrap the posts with the screen and staple into place.